 type: transient, user

-Preferred workaround - Using WebUSB
+Preferred workaround - WebUSB

-The best and most reliable workaround for this problem is to use WebUSB to program your micro:bit.
-This is the preferred way to flash the BBC micro:bit in 2023.
+The most reliable workaround for this problem is to use WebUSB, (also referenced as direct flashing) to program your micro:bit.
+This is now the preferred way to flash the BBC micro:bit.
+WebUSB is a way for your browser to connect directly to the micro:bit.

-Instructions for Micro:bit Python Editor
+Instructions for MakeCode Editor and Micro:bit Python Editor

-Alternative workaround
+Alternative workaround using robocopy

-In our tests, failures do not always occur.
-For users that do not have access to WebUSB, we recommend using robocopy with the /z flag, (for restartable mode) from the built-in Windows Command Prompt app.
+For users that do not have access to WebUSB, (such as a browser that does not support WebUSB) we recommend using robocopy with the /z flag, (for restartable mode) from the built-in Windows Command Prompt app.
 The Command Prompt app is used to execute entered commands.

 1. To launch the Command Prompt app, click on the Search bar in Windows 10 and type "Command", or on Windows 11 click on the magnify glass icon and type "Terminal" in the search bar